Rufous-collared sparrow: Vocalizations

+While chingolos are most active in their singing near dawn, they demonstrate strong or persistent singing throughout the day during the primary season from September to January, barring excessively high mid-day temperatures exceeding 30°C (86°F).
+There is a modest increase in singing activity again in the evening hours.

 Variation

-In some areas (in arid parts of north-west Argentina, in eastern Patagonia, and in certain sites in Costa Rica) there is often or always no terminal trill, and the song comprises whistles only.
+In some areas (in arid parts of northwest Argentina, eastern Patagonia, and certain sites in Costa Rica) there is often or always no terminal trill and the song comprises whistles only.
 A few individuals in some few localities—so far only in montane grasslands—show two terminal trills, the first rapid, the second substantially slower.

 Females apparently do not sing, though this is not known with certainty.
-So far as is known (based on the PhD thesis studies of Tubaro), development of vocal abilities seems to be very similar to the white-crowned sparrow (Z. leucophrys).
+So far as is known (based on the Ph.D. thesis studies of Tubaro), the development of vocal abilities seems to be very similar to the white-crowned sparrow (Z. leucophrys).

 In the best-studied populations, in north-west Argentina, songs appear highly stereotyped, with the great majority of individuals showing a single song.
-There is good evidence that this song does not change among years, at least after first breeding.
+There is good evidence that this song does not change over the years, at least after first breeding.
 However, there is evidence from Ecuador that tropical populations show individual repertoires of up to seven diverse song types.

 Seasonal variation is very little studied.
-There is unpublished evidence that in Patagonian populations in the early season individuals may sing more than one song.
-But this phenomenon seems to disappear by the time the breeding season is properly under way.
+There is unpublished evidence that in Patagonian populations in the early season, individuals may sing more than one song.
+But this phenomenon seems to disappear by the time the breeding season is properly underway.